 Brenda Jacobs provides strategic and legal guidance on customs and trade law, trade policy, compliance, negotiations, litigation, and legislation.
 She represents clients before the Office of the US Trade Representative, the US Departments of Commerce, State, Treasury, Labor and Justice, US Customs and Border Protection, the Consumer Product Safety Commission and the US Congress.

-Among Ms Jacobs' clients are US brands with global supply chains and US importers of consumer goods, multinational manufacturers, service providers, governments and industry associations.
+Among Ms Jacobs' clients are: US importers and retailers of consumer products, major US apparel retailers, as well as multinational manufacturers, and governments and industry associations.

-Ms Jacobs has extensive experience advising on free trade agreements and assisting companies in obtaining customs rulings, preparing protests, responding to penalty proceedings and audits, drafting contracts, and crafting and assessing internal compliance programmes encompassing trade rules, anti-corruption, safety, environment and labour.
-She advises on preference programmes, rules of origin and valuation matters, and assists industries and governments in identifying viable claims and litigation strategies under WTO agreements.
-Ms Jacobs also represents respondents in trade remedy proceedings and advises on US economic sanctions and export controls.
+Ms Jacobs has extensive experience assisting companies in obtaining customs rulings, preparing protests and responding to penalty proceedings, including intellectual property rights violations, and in drafting contracts, including vendor-purchaser and licensing agreements, and with internal compliance programmes.
+She also advises on rules of origin and valuation issues and on matters pending before the WTO, particularly the Dispute Settlement Body, and assisting industries and governments in identifying viable claims and litigation strategies under WTO agreements.

 This biography is an extract from The International Who's Who of Trade & Customs Lawyers which can be purchased from our Shop.